TL;DR: Designing a Small Kitchen? Start Here

 1. Choose the Right Kitchen Layout

-The foundation of an efficient small kitchen design is its layout.
+The layout is the most important part of small kitchen design because it determines workflow, storage access, and overall efficiency.
 Whether your space is square, rectangular, or narrow, choosing the right configuration determines how easily you move, cook, and clean.

 Some tried-and-tested layouts include: